markus13erger/MCSB/WS_2019_project_23.md

 Next on I started working with Python to lift the data to RDF.
 There I had to add an extra column for the ID so we could later identify specific searches.
 I also removed the stop words just as we did with the lyrics.
 For the RDF transformation I created the class "Search" which has an exact time stamp "searchTime" and an individual "searchID".
 The class "Search" contains "Word" which consists of all the search words respectively.

+#### User Data
 We also created the class "User" where we did not have a data set.
 We just created ourselves since we listened to "Song" and wrote "Search".
 "User" also has an "userName" and an "userAge".

+### Complete RDF
 After creating all classes and their properties we combined them all into one RDF file which precisely reflects our ontology.
+This made it easier for the next step when loading our knowledge graph into a triple store.

+## Task 5: Load your Knowledge Graph into a triple store
+We used Graph DB as a triple store just as proposed.
+We had to adjust our RDF enrichment a few times to get everything right, but when we started to use a single RDF file everything worked just fine.

+## Task 6: Develop a set of SPARQL queries to answer the competency questions

+### Markus Berger
+1.
+Competency question:
+Who is the artist of a specific song?

+Query:
+Construct {
+    ?artist foaf:sings ?song .
+    ?song foaf:sungby ?artist .
+} Where {
+    ?artist foaf:sings ?song .
+    ?song foaf:contains ?word .
+    ?artist foaf:name ?aname .
+    ?song foaf:title "Dancing+Queen" .
+    ?word foaf:value ?cname .
+}

+Description:
+This query returns the artist of a specific song (Dancing Queen in this case).
+It is also worth mentioning that there are song title which were used multiple times and are therefore performed by multiple artists.